 - Salary and other benefits paid to a non-resident director are subject to a 20% withholding tax;

-- Healy Consultants Compliance Department will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budget and sensitivity analysis;
+- Healy Consultants Compliance Department will assist our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records and iv) preparing forecasts, budget and sensitivity analysis.

 Legal and compliance

-Sharia and miscellaneous Muslim requirements
+Sharia and miscellaneous Muslim considerations

 - Brunei is the only country in Southeast Asia that implements Shariah law, progressively introduced since 2014;